Bookkeeping Guide 2026-03-19

 Incomplete records increase risks during tax season, such as disallowed deductions or audit triggers.
 A GAO study highlighted frequent audit failures from poor documentation.
 Proper preparation ensures compliance and supports your accountant in preparing profit and loss statements, balance sheets, and trial balances.

 Organise documents into digital files with a clear folder structure like 'Financial Records/YYYY'.
 Use cloud storage for backups and secure sharing via client portals.
-This creates a strong audit trail for small businesses, sole proprietorships, LLCs, or corporations.
+This creates a strong audit trail for small businesses, sole traderships, LLCs, or corporations.

 Bank and Credit Card Statements

-Download statements from all accounts covering the full fiscal year using bank portals like Chase, Bank of America, or Capital One.
+Download statements from all accounts covering the full accounting year using bank portals like Chase, Bank of America, or Capital One.
 List every account, including checking, savings, credit cards, PayPal, and Stripe.
 This ensures complete income records and expense tracking for reconciliation.

 Follow these steps for gathering: first, identify all active accounts.
 Second, download PDF or CSV monthly statements for at least 12 months.
 Third, import via bank feeds in accounting software for auto-categorisation.
 Expect 1-2 hours per account.